Polar bear numbers – we need to be cautious

 The results of recent studies have showed great news: in certain areas, polar bear numbers are on the rise.
-Up until this point scientists and experts have thought that the polar bear population in certain regions of Canada have been on the decline, however, recent studies show that the Kane Basin subpopulations are actually on the up.
+Up until this point scientists and experts have thought that the polar bear population in certain regions of Canada have been on the decline, and while this is sadly true in many regions, recent studies show that the Kane Basin subpopulations are actually on the up.
 This comes as a very pleasant surprise despite the decline of the Arctic sea ice, and the numbers are thought to be fairly stable.
 This is the first study in 20 years and the predicted population decline was largely due to the melting sea ice, which polar bears rely on.
 It’s thought that the Kane Basin population is increasing and stable, and that there are now 2,826 polar bears in the region, reported City News.

-This good news about the Kane Basin is welcomed, but it’s also a reminder that we need to continue with efforts to preserve our environment and reduce our emissions that contribute to the warming of our planet, and in turn, the destruction of the polar bear’s environment.
+This video is a glimpse of what will likely happen to the polar bear and other species if the Earth continues to warm.
+It’s a reminder that we need to continue with efforts to preserve our environment and reduce our emissions that contribute to the warming of our planet, and in turn, the destruction of the polar bear’s environment.
 As David Miller of WWF-Canada noted, “Climate change will continue to have a significant impact on the quality and availability of their habitat.
 Sea ice is vital for polar bears.”

 What we can do to help preserve the polar bear population, according to Polar Bears International